Staff

 - Email gudrunthora@rmf.is

-Guðrún Þóra Gunnarsdóttir has more than two decades of experience in teaching and researching tourism.
-She holds a M.B.A. degree in Tourism Management from the University of Guelph, Ontario, Canada and a MA degree in Comparative literature from the University of Oregon, USA.
+Guðrún Þóra took over as director in March 2016.
+She has decades of experience in tourism and holds an MBA in Tourism Management from the University of Guelph, Ontario, Canada, and a Master’s degree in Comparative Literature from the University of Oregon, USA.

-Location: University of Akureyri - Borgir research centre, 7th floor
+Location: University of Akureyri - E-building - 206

 - gudrunthora@rmf.is